 Frontend Frameworks (CSS Frameworks)

-These complete frameworks offer icons and other reusable components for navigation, sets of forms, styled-typography, buttons, popovers, alerts, and more.
-It’s quite easy to learn, and it comes with some neat extensions and examples too.
-Bootstrap became very popular in 2015, and this popularity is only going to increase in 2016 as it is turning into a web development standard.
+These complete frameworks offer icons and other reusable components for navigation, sets of forms, styled typography, buttons, popovers, alerts, and more.
+It’s quite easy to learn and comes with some neat extensions and examples.
+Bootstrap became very popular in 2015, which will only increase in 2016 as it becomes a web development standard.
 Version 4 is coming out soon, and it will integrate with SASS.,

-Foundation is an alternative to Bootstrap.
-In 2015 they launched Version 6, which focuses on modularity only includes the pieces you need for a faster loading time, and it’s also built with SASS.
+The foundation is an alternative to Bootstrap.
+In 2015 they launched Version 6, which focuses on modularity and only includes the pieces you need for a faster loading time, and it’s also built with SASS.
 Skeleton is a sexy (there’s no other word to explain it) boilerplate for responsive, mobile-friendly development.
-Skeleton is a small collection of CSS files that help you develop sites quickly and beautifully that look incredible on all screen sizes.
+The structure is a small collection of CSS files that help you develop sites quickly and beautifully that look incredible on all screen sizes.

 Backend Frameworks